security-union/oculus-rc-car-control/raspberry-pi/README.md

 # Summary

-The Raspberry PI needs to run 4 apps:

-1. Front camera streaming server

-2. Rear camera streaming server

-3. Control server and python pwm control
+The raspberry PI controls the cameras, the dc motor and the servo.

 ## Compiling the code